jbunke/deltascript/docs/ls-2-types.md

 **Type conversion** is when a value of a certain type is converted to a correspondent value of another type, either implicitly or explicitly.

 *DeltaScript* supports both implicit and explicit type conversion.
-Implicit type conversion occurs automatically when it is safe to do so, while explicit type conversion (casting) requires the user to specify the desired type.
+Implicit type conversion occurs automatically when it is safe to do so, while explicit type conversion (casting) requires the programmer to specify the desired type.
 Type conversion is not universal; only certain types can be converted to certain other types.

 These are all the type conversions that are possible in *DeltaScript*: